ajmpawlik/CV-Aleksandra-Pawlik/README.md

 :sailboat: I enjoy sailing - sailed on tallships across the Mediterranean Sea, the Caribbean Sea, and on smaller vessels on the Baltic Sea.

-🧗‍♀️I enjoy bouldering - it supports focus
+🧗‍♀️I enjoy bouldering - as it supports focus and relaxation at the same time.
+I treat it as vertical yoga.

 🧳 I enjoy travelling and staying in a place for longer - 5 years in Afghanistan is a good example.